skhidrapure/bikesharing/README.md

 ![](Resources/Story_2.png)

-These two visualizations show the length of time for each Hour as well as the number of bikes.This visualization gives a clear understanding of how all of the mentioned factors are working together to create the story of daily useage.
+These two visualizations show the length of time for each Hour as well as the number of bikes.
+This visualization gives a clear understanding of how all of the mentioned factors are working together to create the story of daily hourly useage.

 ![](Resources/Story_3.png)